Apartments in 08540

 1 BR 2 BR

-April Prices: Princeton vs. Surrounding Areas
+February Prices: Princeton vs. Surrounding Areas

 Rent Prices in Princeton and Surrounding Areas

-Rent prices have increased in Princeton over the last month.
+Rent prices have decreased in Princeton over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Princeton suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: